Dow plunges more than 1,100, largest single-day point drop in history

 Interested in Stock Market?Add Stock Market as an interest to stay up to date on the latest Stock Market news, video, and analysis from ABC News.

-At one point the Dow was down more than 1,500 points before slightly rebounding at the closing bell.
+At one point, the Dow was down more than 1,600 points before slightly rebounding at the closing bell.

 The previous record decline for the Dow came on Sept.
-29, 2008, when it fell 778 points.
+29, 2008, at the height of the global financial crisis, when it fell 778 points.
 The Dow is still up 21 percent compared to a year ago.

 Health care, energy and financial stocks posted the largest declines.
 All 11 sectors of the S&P 500 were down.